Crowdsourcing the Frontier: Advancing Hybrid Physics-ML Climate Simulation via a $50,000 Kaggle Competition

 In the expanded variable list configuration, architectures that make repeated use of attention or LSTM elements are negatively impacted.
 The Squeezeformer architecture is worst affected, with hybrid simulations crashing in the first ten simulation days.
 Meanwhile, only one out of three hybrid simulations using the Pao Model runs to completion, and the inter-seed variability in online temperature RMSE for both the Pure ResLSTM and the Encoder-Decoder LSTM is worsened.
 Conversely, hybrid simulations using the ConvNeXt architecture (which experiences catastrophic drift in the standard configuration) achieve best-in-class online temperature error in this configuration.
 Finally, the U-Net shows no signs of drift or numerical instability, although this was also the case in the standard configuration.

 We excluded the fifth simulation year when assessing the online results for the expanded variable list configuration.
-This is because hybrid simulations using this configuration encountered out-of-memory issues caused by our transition from the PyTorch-Fortran binding developed in \citeA{Hu2025-mf} to an FTorch binding (which makes use of CUDA GPU acceleration, resulting in a 4x speedup).
-It is likely that our FTorch binding implementation introduced some memory leak that caused these out-of-memory issues.
-Nevertheless, based on the self-similarity of most seasonal RMSE variations we do not believe curtailing the simulations at four years significantly impacts our conclusions, and, in general, we use four year simulations when comparing configurations and five year simulations when directly comparing our online results to those seen in \citeA{Hu2025-mf}.
+This is because 10/18 hybrid simulations using this configuration encountered out-of-memory issues caused by our transition from the PyTorch-Fortran binding developed in \citeA{Hu2025-mf} to an FTorch binding (which makes use of CUDA GPU acceleration, resulting in a 4x speedup).
+In our implementation of the FTorch binding, we neglected to make appropriate use of \texttt{torch\_delete} (which is now automated in newer versions of FTorch), introducing out-of-memory issues.
+Nevertheless, based on the self-similarity of most seasonal RMSE variations we do not believe curtailing the simulations at four years significantly impacts our conclusions, and, in general, we use four-year simulations when comparing configurations and five-year simulations when directly comparing our online results to those seen in \citeA{Hu2025-mf}.